Piera/SFMovieSets/README.md

 "Create a service that shows on a map where movies have been filmed in San Francisco.
 The user should be able to filter the view using autocompletion search."

 Solution:
 Movie and location information are stored in two related PostgreSQL tables (movies, and movie_locations); locations are geocoded on the server side using Google maps API.
-Movie input is acquired through a client-side jQuery autocomplete solution, and apis are handled via Get requests to my via python Flask micro framework, which returns json objects.
+Movie input is acquired through a client-side jQuery autocomplete solution, and apis are handled via Get requests to a python Flask micro framework, which returns json objects for front end rendering or API json.

 **Focus:**
 Back End